Symphony on a French Mountain Air

 The Symphony on a French Mountain Air (Symphonie sur un chant montagnard français), Op.
-25, is written in 1886 by Vincent d'Indy.
+25, is an orchestral composition written in 1886 by Vincent d'Indy.

 As indicated by the title, d'Indy took the principal theme from a folk song he heard at Périer overlooking the Cévennes mountains (hence the work's alternative name, Symphonie cévenole).
 Originally conceived as a fantaisie for piano and orchestra, the symphony is unusual in that it is scored for a prominent (but never dominant) piano part together with orchestra, and has acquired the label sinfonia concertante from some critics.

 It consists of three movements and lasts just under half an hour: